DeWitt Bodeen: Biography

 His play Harvest of Years premiered on Broadway in January 1948.
 It ran for two weeks.

 Beginning in the 1950s he moved to television, writing mainly for anthology shows including Robert Montgomery Presents, Climax!, and Schlitz Playhouse of Stars among others.

 Bodeen was gay.
 In the 1950s he was Val Dufour's companion, living with him.

 In his later years he became a historian of Hollywood and the film industry.
 He wrote articles for the journal Films in Review and Focus on Film.
 His books included The Films of Cecil B. DeMille (1969), The Films and Career of Maurice Chevalier (1973), From Hollywood!: the careers of 15 great American stars (1972), and More from Hollywood!: the careers of 15 great American stars (1977).
+He wrote one novel, the 1975 gothic roman à clef mystery 13 Castle Walk, which fictionalized the unsolved 1922 murder of film director William Desmond Taylor.

 He was still writing in 1979 at the age of 70, when he lived at the Motion Picture Country Home in Woodland Hills, Los Angeles.
 He died there on March 12, 1988.